wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/8-cancel-reschedule.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the confirmation window for the date of birth.](../media/confirm-birthdate.png)](../media/confirm-birthdate.png#lightbox)

-1. Your appointment will be cancelled with a confirmation message.
+1. Your appointment will be canceled with a confirmation message.
 Click on **Schedule a new appointment**.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the schedule new appointment button.](../media/schedule-new.png)](../media/schedule-new.png#lightbox)